 All these combined pressures and you put it on these families.
 What you are seeing is that it makes more sense to consolidate your resources.
 That’s the value of two families moving together.
 What you see here is that it is a family unit.
 You have to understand your family dynamics.
 That is an important aspect of combining two families.

-You don’t necessarily have to jump in the whole way.
+You don’t necessarily have to jump in a whole way.
 What we’ve discovered is that there is an opportunity to maybe put your toes in the water – don’t jump in the deep end.
-Maybe what you do is look at walking in to this relationship in a slower pace.
+Maybe what you do is look at walking into this relationship at a slower pace.
 No big additions, don’t jump in with tear down this thing and start over again.
 There is a lot of temporary solutions that families can figure out where they can go from there.